grpc/grpc-go/examples/features/load_balancing/README.md

 with `this is examples/load_balancing (from :50051)`.

 Two clients are created, to connect to both of these servers (they get both server addresses from the name resolver).
+Each client picks a different load balancer (using `grpc.WithBalancerName`).

 ### pick_first